Burwood Academy Scholars will become exemplars in the field of disability and rehabilitation research where there is a need for improving the

 This will be achieved by the provision of IL mentoring, professional collegial and peer support, financial support as appropriate or possible, and development of researcher career profile both nationally and internationally.
 It is expected that such support might contribute to the translation of the scholar’s research findings to improve the lives of persons living with a disability.

-There will be an expectation that the BAIL Scholar would be involved in knowledge translation activities facilitated by BAIL during and at the end of their scholarship.
-Examples of such activities would include presentations at BAIL’s regular peer research meetings and forums and participation in or advisory input into translating the research findings.
+There will be an expectation that the Academy Scholar would be involved in knowledge translation activities facilitated by Academy during and at the end of their scholarship.
+Examples of such activities would include presentations at Academy’s regular peer research meetings and forums and participation in or advisory input into translating the research findings.

 IL peer mentoring benefits include:

-- Enhancing the scholar’s sense of competence and identity through role modeling, acceptance, confirmation and mutuality and peer support
+- Enhancing the scholar’s sense of competence and identity through role modelling, acceptance, confirmation and mutuality and peer support

 - Continuity of a relationship throughout the Scholar’s course of study